Spousal Open Work Permit

 Unfortunately this is not an option anymore.
 The Canadian government ended flagpoling for new work permits on December 24, 2024.
 The announcement can be found > here <.
 From within Canada you must apply online.

-The spousal open work permit is connected to the partner’s work permit.
-So if your partner has a 2-year work permit, you will also get an open work permit of 2 years.
-However, the work permit cannot be issued past the expiry of your passport.
-In other words, if your passport is only valid for another 12 months, you will get an open work permit for 12 months.
+However, it’s important to note that the work permit cannot be issued beyond the expiry date of your passport.
+In other words, if your passport is only valid for another 12 months, your open work permit will be limited to that same 12-month period.

 If my passport is not valid long enough, can I extend the work permit?

-Yes, if your spousal open work permit was issued for a shorter time due to the passport expiry, you can extend the spousal open work permit to reach the maximum time of the work permit of your partner.
+Yes, if your Spousal Open Work Permit was issued for a shorter duration due to your passport’s expiry, you can extend the work permit to match the maximum duration of your partner’s work permit.

-• You apply to extend before your initial work permit expires.
+2. You must apply for the extension before your initial work permit expires.

 If my partner extends the work permit, can I get an extension too?

-You should apply for the Spousal Open Work Permit (SOWP) online before the expiry of the existing work permit.
+If you are already in Canada with another work permit you should apply for the Spousal Open Work Permit (SOWP) online before the expiry of your existing work permit.

-After applying for the Spousal Open Work Permit (SOWP), you can profit from the so called maintained status (starting from the expiry of the current work permit).
-This means you can continue to work until a decision has been made on the SOWP application.
+Once you have applied for the Spousal Open Work Permit (SOWP), you can benefit from what is known as “maintained status” (starting from the expiry of your current work permit).
+This means that you can continue working until a decision is made on your SOWP application.

-During maintained status, you can only continue to work under the same conditions as with your expired work permit.
+However, during maintained status, you can only continue to work under the same conditions as your expired work permit.

 If you apply for the Spousal Open Work Permit after the existing work permit has already expired, there is no maintained status and you have to wait until you have received the Spousal Open Work Permit before you can start working again.